10 Summertime Workplace Celebration Ideas

 1. The company-wide cookout brings coworkers and families together for outdoor fun.

-2. Free morning coffee is an oldie but a goldie: it’s one of the fastest-growing employee perks for 2017.
+2. Free morning coffee is an oldie but a goldie: it’s one of the fastest-growing employee perks.
 Put out bagels too, and make it a morning tradition.

 3. Visit your community Farmers’ Market and hire a nutritionist to share quick, healthy recipes for using local produce.